manisha-goyal/gpu-energy-optimization/README.md

 ## Experiment Script

 The `experiment.sh` script is designed to run GPU energy optimization experiments using **Accel-Sim**, **AccelWattch**, and **GPGPU-Sim**.
-It automates the process of setting clock frequencies, running simulations, and collecting results.
+It automates the process of setting clock frequencies, running simulations, collecting results, and managing trace paths specific to GPU architectures.

 ### Key Features

 1. **GPU Clock Frequency Configuration**:
-   - The `GPU_CLOCKS` associative array maps GPUs to their respective clock frequencies.
+   - The `GPU_CLOCKS` associative array maps GPUs to their respective core clock frequencies.
 Update this array to configure the experiment parameters.

    Example:
    ```bash